 - Debit cards, which can be a good way to avoid debt all-together by only allowing you to spend money you already have

-- Prepaid credit cards – cards that come with funds pre-loaded and don’t charge interest
+- Prepaid cards – cards that come with funds pre-loaded and don’t charge interest

-- Bad credit personal and home loans, which don’t take your credit history into account but may come with stricter lending requirements and other factors that should be closely considered
+- Poor credit personal and home loans, which don’t take your credit history into account but may come with stricter lending requirements and other factors that should be closely considered

-If, after doing your homework and determining your eligibility, you do decide to go with a credit card that suits your credit score, you can compare what’s available with Canstar:
+If, after doing your homework and determining your eligibility, you do decide to apply for a credit card, you can compare what’s available with Canstar: